Autobiographical, Game Development, Game Thoughts, Media Thoughts & Reviews

 Honey Crystal – Mint Mango

-I had a few different combinations with crystal and honey before I settled on honey crystal.
-Honey was easy enough to deal with that I could try it with pretty much anything.
+Honey Crystal – I had a few combinations with crystal and honey before I settled on honey crystal.
+Honey was easy enough that I could try it with pretty much anything.
 Crystal was the opposite.
-Everything I tried it with, I hated for reasons of difficulty to deal with its attitude.
-Still not one of my favorites, but very profitable.
-I originally had them in the caves, but found them obnoxious, especially with the hunters in the other corner also exploding all over the place, so now I keep them in the Docks so that they are far away from anything else I need to do.
+I hated everything I tried it with for reasons of difficulty dealing with its attitude.
+Still not my favorite, but very profitable.
+I originally had them in the caves but found them obnoxious, especially with the hunters in the other corner also exploding all over the place, so now I keep them in the Docks so they are far away from anything else I need to do.

 mosaicTabby